How ePopSoft, maker of South Korea’s most popular English instruction app, uses Furiosa’s Gen 1 Vision NPU

 return self.recognition(detected)

-Also, to use OpenVINO on CPU, you could initialize an application instance as follows:
+Also, to use OpenVINO on a CPU, you could initialize an application instance as follows:

 class CorrectionApplication: